Carson Kelly Preview, Player Props: Tigers vs. Yankees

-On Tuesday, Carson Kelly (batting .348 in his past 10 games) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Carson Kelly (.375 batting average in his past 10 games), take on starter Gerrit Cole and the New York Yankees at Comerica Park, Wednesday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+He racked up two hits (going 2-for-3) in his last game against the Yankees.

 Carson Kelly Game Info & Props vs. the Yankees